AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ### Completed section code

-Now that we've put int he Macros, the code should look similar to this:
+Now that we've put in the Macros, the code should look similar to this:
 ```C
 #include "roboRunner.h"